 On quizzes and exams you will be expected to answer questions and solve problems, so you should learn (study) by answering questions and solving problems.
 When you cannot answer a question correctly on the first attempt, do not dismiss it!
 Figure out WHAT types of problem it is, WHY you made the mistake, WHY the correct answer is correct, HOW you can recognize and apply the correct concepts and methods for solving that type of problem in the future.
 Mix up your practice problems as often as possible (ask your study group for help with this).
-WileyPlus with Orion (see information on Sakai) is an excellent source of practice problems: I will post pre-lecture Mastery-type assignments and suggest skill-building exercises as well.
-I will continually update the list of textbook problems on Sakai.
+WileyPlus with Orion is an excellent source of practice problems and I will continually update a suggested list of textbook problems on Sakai.
 The end-of-chapter problems include questions that are at or above the level of the most difficult exam questions.